Rebecca Lesses, Associate Professor and Coordinator

 JWST 20200 Jews in the Modern World (LA)

 A survey of world Jewish history from 1492 to the present, concentrating on the Middle East, Europe, North Africa, and the United States.
 Discussion of the expulsion from Spain, growth of Jewish communities in the Ottoman Empire and Eastern Europe, enlightenment and emancipation, European colonialism, migration to the Americas, anti-Semitism and the Holocaust, the state of Israel, and modern religious movements.
-Prerequisites: One course in the humanities or social sciences.
+Prerequisites: Sophomore standing.
 (F,E)

 JWST 20300 Judaism (LA)

 An introduction to Judaism with a focus on theology, ethics, and ritual practice.
 Readings include selected texts from the biblical, rabbinic, medieval, and modern periods.
 Theological and ethical issues include God, good and evil, covenant, death and afterlife, justice, and social responsibility.
 The course examines how these Jewish understandings are lived out through practices associated with birth and death; marriage and commitment; sexuality; and the life of study, prayer, and devotion.
 Cross-listed with RLST 20300.
 Students may not receive credit for both RLST 20300 and JWST 20300.
-Prerequisites: One course in the humanities or social sciences.
+Prerequisites: Sophomore standing.
 (S,Y)

 JWST 27500 Selected Topics in Jewish Studies (LA)

 Topics of special interest to students and teachers may be developed under this course heading.
-Prerequisites: One course in the humanities or social sciences.
+Prerequisites: Sophomore standing.
 Further prerequisites may be added according to topic.
 This course may be repeated for credit when topics change.
 (IRR)

 JWST 32300 Gender and Sexuality in Judaism (LA)

 Exploration of what it means to be a Jewish man or woman.
 The course addresses how Jewish gender roles have changed throughout history, as well as how contemporary Jews deal with changes in women's roles and demands for gender equality.
 Topics covered include what is "gender" and how to study it; traditional roles of men and women in Judaism; the gendered Jewish body; family and sexuality; homosexuality; Jewish feminism; the gender of God; and changing women's religious roles.
 Cross-listed with RLST 32300.
 Students may not receive credit for both RLST 32300 and JWST 32300.
-Prerequisites: Three courses in humanities or social sciences.
+Prerequisites: Junior standing.
 (Y)

 Attributes: 1, HU